samsmithnz/MakeCakeAsync/README.md

 # MakeCakeAsync
+(Taking the simple .NET Core console, and playing with it in WinForms - curious about how far background tasks have come)

 A simple .NET Core console app demonstrating asynchronous vs. synchronous code.
 Related blog post: https://devblogs.microsoft.com/visualstudio/how-do-i-think-about-async-code/

 ## To run only the synchronous code: